b. 18/06/1894 Carrieton, Australia. d. 11/10/1983 on a flight between Dubai and Hong Kong.

 His most conspicuous hour came on 4th July 1918 at the battle of Hamel.
 The Allied barrage opened at 3.10 a.m. and when it lifted shortly afterwards the 16th Battalion attacked Vaire Wood.
 Axford’s platoon reached the enemy defences but a neighbouring platoon was held up at the wire.
 Machine-guns inflicted many casualties among Axford’s mates in the other platoon.
 He dashed to the flank, bombed the machine-gun crews, jumped into the trench and charged with his bayonet.
 In all, he killed ten enemy soldiers and captured six.
 Throwing the machine-guns over the parapet, he called the delayed platoon forward and then rejoined his own.
 In ninety-three minutes the victory of Hamel was complete.
 Axford’s initiative and gallantry earned him the Victoria Cross. `I must have been mad’, he commented later.
 On 14th July he was promoted to corporal.

 In December 1918 Axford came home to Australia on furlough.
 Discharged from the army on 6th February 1919, he recommenced work as a labourer.
 At St Mary’s Cathedral, Perth, on 27th November 1926 he married Lily Maud Foster, a shop assistant.
 They lived at Mount Hawthorn and had five children.
 Axford was employed by Hugh McKay (Massey Harris) Pty Ltd and became a clerk.
+He was one of 23 VCs who attended an Anzac Dinner on 23rd April 1927 hosted by Lieutenant General Sir John Monash GCMG KCB VD.
 On 25th June 1941 he was mobilised in the Militia and posted to the District Records Office, Perth.
 Rising to sergeant in February 1943, he was discharged on 14th April 1947.
 In his leisure time `Jack’ regularly attended the races.

 Axford attended the VC centenary celebrations in Hyde Park, London in 1956.
 He was returning from a reunion of the Victoria Cross and George Cross Association when he died on 11th October 1983 on an aircraft between Dubai and Hong Kong.
+At Keith Payne VC’s suggestion, the body was placed upright in the lavatory for easier removal after rigor mortis.
 His wife had died three months earlier.
 Survived by their two sons and three daughters, he was cremated with full military honours at Karrakatta Crematorium, Perth, Western Australia.
-In 1985 his VC and other medals were presented to the Australian War Memorial, Canberra.
+His funeral was attended by Jim Gordon VC and Keith Payne VC.

 LOCATION OF MEDAL: AUSTRALIAN WAR MEMORIAL, CANBERRA, ACT, AUSTRALIA.